Coronavirus FAQs: How worrisome is the new variant? How long do boosters last?

 We regularly answer frequently asked questions about the coronavirus.
 If you have a question you'd like us to consider for a future post, email us at goatsandsoda@npr.org with the subject line: "Weekly Coronavirus Questions."
 See an archive of our FAQs here.

-I've heard that is yet another new variant of SARS-CoV-2.
+I've heard there is yet another new variant of SARS-CoV-2.
 Say it ain't so!

 Yes, it is so.
 Viruses mutate, new variants emerge.
 That's happened a number of times with SARS-CoV-2 since the start of the pandemic in 2020.
 And it's happening again.
 In mid-August, the Centers for Disease Control and Prevention announced: "A new variant of SARS-CoV-2 called BA.2.86 was detected in samples from people in Denmark and Israel.
 At least two cases have been identified in the United States.
 This variant is notable because it has multiple genetic differences from previous versions of SARS-CoV-2."